-- The operating schedule is changed to 5 days per week, aside from peak and holiday periods, with the lifts and lodge open Wednesdays through Sundays.
+- The operating schedule is changed to 5 days per week, with the lifts and lodge open Wednesdays through Sundays, 9am-4pm.

-- Stay warm and safe, face coverings are required at all times.
+- Stay warm and safe, face coverings are required.

 - We're all friends here, but keep them 6 feet away and practice social distancing whenever possible.

-- No indoor pow-wows this year.
+- No indoor gatherings this year.
 Access to the base lodge is prohibited except for the Ski Shop, Equipment Rentals, Grab & Go Food and Beverages, and Restrooms.

 - You know the drill, touchless temperature screening will be mandatory prior to entrance into the base lodge.

 - Storage of bags and personal belongings will not be permitted in the base lodge.
 Your car = your locker!